adcimon/cheatsheets/color/color.md

 G = 1.164(Y - 16) - 0.391(U - 128) - 0.813(V - 128)
 B = 1.164(Y - 16) + 2.018(U - 128)
 ```

+## Blend Modes

+[Blend modes](https://en.wikipedia.org/wiki/Blend_modes), in digital image editing and computer graphics, are used to determine how two color layers are blended with each other.

 ## References